Muhammad-Morgan/Comply-Task/README.md

 ---

 Happy building!
 Add more docs or examples as the app evolves.
+Note: there are a few unrelated demo components in the repo that were left intentionally for illustration/reference.